-The ASCB’s highest honor for science, the E.B.
-Wilson Medal is presented at the Annual Meeting of the Society for far-reaching contributions to cell biology over a lifetime in science.
+The E.B.
+Wilson Medal is presented to distinguished researchers for their far-reaching contributions to cell biology over a lifetime in science.

 Who is Eligible

 An individual who has demonstrated significant and far-reaching contributions to cell biology over a lifetime in science.
-Nominators must be ASCB members, but the candidate need not be.
+Nominators and nominees must be ASCB members.

 Nominees for and recipients of ASCB honorific awards and prizes are expected to exemplify and to continue to exemplify the highest standards of professional conduct.
 Letters of support should explicitly address whether a nominee’s professional conduct over their career embodies the principles and expectations noted in ASCB’s Mission Statement, the Anti-Harassment Policy and the Workforce Diversity Statement.

 As a founder of the Declaration on Research Assessment (DORA https://sfdora.org/) , the ASCB does not use journal impact factors or other journal-based metrics in the evaluation process for its award candidates.
 The ASCB looks at an individual’s research contributions and impact on the field, rather than the prestige of the journals where work is published.

 Applications are now closed.
 Award winners will be announced on September 1, 2021

 - A biosketch that follows the NIH (or similar format) no longer than 5 pages.

 - A narrative statement of no more than 2 pages that addresses how your, or your nominee’s, achievements have contributed to the advancement of at least 3 of the 5 core elements of the ASCB mission statement, with one of the elements addressing the nature of this award.
 For this award, the primary element is research.